Ajaybipul/Social_Media/README.md

 - Migrate to a cloud database like MongoDB Atlas for better scalability.
 - Use a CDN for serving static assets to improve performance.

----

-## License
-This project is licensed under the ISC License.
-Feel free to modify and use it as per your needs.

----

-## Acknowledgments
-Special thanks to the developers and maintainers of the open-source libraries and tools used in this project.
-Their contributions make projects like this possible.

----